 Smart Speakers & Music Consumption

-A new report authored by Music Ally's Stuart Drudge for label trade group BPI and the Entertainment Retailers Association [ERA] looks at how voice-controlled smart speakers are transforming how fans engage with music.
+A report authored by Music Ally's Stuart Drudge for label trade group BPI and the Entertainment Retailers Association [ERA] looks at how voice-controlled smart speakers are transforming how fans engage with music.

-The new report, “Everybody’s Talkin’ – Smart Speakers and their impact on music consumption” looks at how this new technology is driving the next wave of music consumption, fuelling further growth in streaming and subscriptions while also establishing a new e-commerce platform for sales of physical product.
+The report, “Everybody’s Talkin’ – Smart Speakers and their impact on music consumption” looks at how this new technology is driving the next wave of music consumption, fuelling further growth in streaming and subscriptions while also establishing a new e-commerce platform for sales of physical product.

 48% of smart speaker owners in this study have premium music subscriptions and that number is expected to grow.
 That's bad news for broadcast radio, as 39% these smart speaker owners say time listening to the device is replacing time spent listening to AM/FM.